ggorlen/portascrape/README.md

 ### TODO

-- Remove all/click all/select all (e.g. `ps.$$remove()`)
+- Remove all/click all/select all (e.g. `ps.$$remove()`, `ps.$$()`, `ps.$$map()`, etc)
 - Add github pages docs and demo (and maybe playground)
 - Use separate opts for `wait` because it doesn't use text matchers.
 - Add comprehensive unit tests (solve browser playground challenges)
-- Add TS checking, linting and autoformatting
-- Make sure jsdocs are correct
 - Add option to permanently listen for a predicate (basically `wait` with an infinite loop around it and the option to remove it--this could be a `repeat: n` opt)
-- Sync versions of the API that don't wait (or maybe not, since this is basically jQuery)
+  - Option to remove an element whenever it exists and persist the listener
 - Add ability to change default timeouts globally
-- Option to remove an element whenever it exists and persit the listener
+- Generate types and uglify, similar to HTMX
-- Option to remove all elements not in a subtree https://github.com/ggorlen/userscripts/blob/aafa53035a84136b6ae2704b4f8a476d56b5d364/src/weather.user.js#L36
+- Option to remove all elements not in a subtree like [this](https://github.com/ggorlen/userscripts/blob/aafa53035a84136b6ae2704b4f8a476d56b5d364/src/weather.user.js#L36)
-- Option to blast away scripts when they're added https://github.com/ggorlen/userscripts/blob/aafa53035a84136b6ae2704b4f8a476d56b5d364/src/weather.user.js#L17
+- Option to blast away scripts when they're added like [this](https://github.com/ggorlen/userscripts/blob/aafa53035a84136b6ae2704b4f8a476d56b5d364/src/weather.user.js#L17)
 - Option to download data to file
 - Macro for easily writing mutation observers or `setTimeout`/RAF loops
 - Function to easily set global CSS